omega8cc/boa/docs/BACKUP_USER.md

    - **Valid Regex Pattern**:
      ```bash
-     --include-regexp '^/data/disk/your_username/static/documents/.*\.pdf$'
+     --include-regexp '^data/disk/your_username/static/documents/.*\.pdf$'
      ```
-     - Starts with `^/data/disk/your_username/static`, which is allowed.
+     - Starts with `^data/disk/your_username/static`, which is allowed.

    - **Invalid Regex Pattern**:
      ```bash
-     --include-regexp '^/etc/.*'
+     --include-regexp '^/data/disk/your_username/static/foo/.*'
      ```
-     - Starts with `^/etc`, which is not within your allowed directories.
+     - Starts with `^/data/disk`, while in regexp the first slash should be omitted.

 4. **Forbidden Characters**:
    - Paths and regex patterns must not contain forbidden characters that could pose security risks: